lifemapper/core/docs/using/testing.rst

    08 Feb 2016 17:11 MainThread.log.info line 113 INFO     Failures
    08 Feb 2016 17:11 MainThread.log.info line 113 INFO     ---------------------

+Additionally, the test suite itself will produce an exit status code upon completion.
+This should be checked to determine if any failures have occurred.
+If there were any failures, the exit status will be 2, otherwise it will be 0.

 #####
 Tests